coreboot/coreboot/README.md

 Optional:

- * doxygen (for generating/viewing documentation)
   * gdb (for better debugging facilities on some targets)
  * ncurses (for `make menuconfig` and `make nconfig`)
  * flex and bison (for regenerating parsers)